List of Coronation Street characters introduced in 2010: Paul Kershaw

-Hope Stape
+Hope Dobbs

 Hope Dobbs (also Stape) is the daughter of John (Graeme Hawley) and Fiz Stape (Jennie McAlpine).
 She made her first on-screen appearance on 9 December 2010, during the 50th anniversary.
 The character was created to lighten the situation surrounding the December 2010 tram crash and to provide "Hope" for the other characters involved in the storyline.
 She has been played by Sadie Pilbury and Harriet Atkins from 2011 until 2012, twins Faith and Nicole Holt from 2012 to 2017, and Isabella Flanagan since August 2017.
-Flanagan is the sister of Amelia Flanagan, who plays April Windsor in Emmerdale and since October 2017, Flanagan's twin brother William has been portraying the role of Hope's cousin Joseph Brown.
+Flanagan is the younger sister of Amelia Flanagan, who plays April Windsor in Emmerdale and since October 2017, Flanagan's twin brother William has been portraying the role of Hope's cousin Joseph Brown.
 It was announced in mid-2015 that Hope would be diagnosed with a form of childhood cancer called neuroblastoma.
 Following its conclusion, the cancer storyline was heavily criticised for "trivialising" the condition.

 In August 2010, Fiz tells John that she is pregnant.
 Fiz goes into labour after being thrown to the ground as a result of the tram crash.
 She gives birth to her daughter four months early in the hospital.
 Following the birth, the baby is placed in an incubator and Fiz names her Hope.
 Four days later, Fiz learns that Hope will need a transfusion to fight off an infection, due to her weak immune system.
 In January 2011, it is revealed Hope has got a hole in her heart leading to Fiz's colleagues at the factory to help raise money for Hope, including Sally Webster (Sally Dynevor) who hates John as he had previously kidnapped her daughter Rosie Webster (Helen Flanagan), and in total raise £100.
 Hope comes home in March 2011.
 John then suffers a mental illness and kidnaps Hope when Fiz is rushed to hospital after a road accident, after trying to chase John to get Hope back.
 Fiz realises that Hope is in danger and catches John up to the roof.
 He eventually hands Hope back to Fiz, before falling off the roof to the ground.
-Hope lives in the prison with Fiz in the mother and baby unit, however Fiz is released and both Fiz and Hope return to Coronation Street to live with Fiz's brother Chesney Brown (Sam Aston).
+Hope lives in the prison with Fiz in the mother and baby unit; however, Fiz is released and both Fiz and Hope return to Coronation Street to live with Fiz's brother Chesney Brown (Sam Aston).
 In February 2013, Fiz begins an affair with Tyrone Dobbs (Alan Halsall).
-When Tyrone's ex-fiancee Kirsty Soames (Natalie Gumede) eventually goes to prison for assaulting him, Tyrone and Fiz become a proper couple and Fiz and Hope move in with Tyrone and his and Kirsty's daughter Ruby Dobbs (Macy Alabi).
+When Tyrone's ex-fiancée Kirsty Soames (Natalie Gumede) eventually goes to prison for assaulting him, Tyrone and Fiz become a proper couple and Fiz and Hope move in with Tyrone and his and Kirsty's daughter Ruby Dobbs (Macy Alabi).
 In August 2015, Hope becomes ill.
 She is taken to the doctor who asks for an ultrasound scan to be done.
 After an MRI scan, Hope is diagnosed with neuroblastoma, a type of childhood cancer.
 Tyrone and Fiz are devastated.
 In February 2016, after Hope goes through chemotherapy and surgery, she is declared clear of cancer.